cghoffmann/mjoindices/README.md

 -----------------
-After you have installed mjoindices, you can also download [unit and integration tests](https://github.com/cghoffmann/mjoindices/tree/master/tests) from the source to check your installation with pytest.
+After you have installed mjoindices, you can also download [unit and integration tests](https://github.com/cghoffmann/mjoindices/tree/master/tests) from the source to check your installation using pytest.

 * Download the complete test directory to you local file system.

 * Download some external input and reference data files.
-Which files have to be downloaded and where they have to be placed is described in a separate [Readme file](https://github.com/cghoffmann/mjoindices/blob/master/tests/testdata/README).
+The files to be downloaded are described in a separate [Readme file](https://github.com/cghoffmann/mjoindices/blob/master/tests/testdata/README).

 * Move into your local test directory and run

         pytest

 Note that the tests may run for a few hours on a common personal computer.